Sunday, February 3, 2008

 At logic synthesis step not much is known about wires in the design.
 Wires can be estimated using statistical models based on design size and cannot be computed.

-The delay calculation engine makes use of either a pessimistic or optimistic wire model.
+The delay calculation engine at logic synthesis stage makes use of either a pessimistic or optimistic wire load model from the library.

-Only post placement, we can back-annotate a reasonably accurate SDF/spef and re-do the logic synthesis step for more restructuring to model reality.
+Only post placement, we can back-annotate reasonably accurate wire delays and re-optimize/re-run logic optimizations to model reality.

 Floorplan, which plays a significant part in timing closure is not known at Logic synthesis stage.

-High fanout buffering also has to be estimated and cannot be computed and delay models (like logical effort) are meant for speed (linear delay model) and not for accuracy.
+High fanout buffering also has to be estimated and cannot be accrately performed.

-NLDM and SPDM models are really not used inside a logic synthesis system as they are complex polynomial functions are too time consuming to minimize over multiple variables on complex multi million designs.
+NLDM and SPDM models are really not used inside a logic synthesis system for optimization as they are not scalable/optimizable models.

-There is also no real value using such accurate models (SPDM) for delay calculation as design is not really complete by any means.
+There is no real value using accurate delay models (SPDM) for delay calculation as design is not really complete by any means.

-There is no clock tree at this stage, so insertion delay and skew might have to be modelled based on design experience or these values could be derieved after a quick prototyping flow.
+There is no clock tree.
+Insertion delay and Skew might have to be modeled based on design experience or these values could be derived after a quick prototype CTS run.

-There are synthesis tools now in the market which try to read in floorplanning information as a part of the synthesis process and quickly estimate block placements.
+There are synthesis tools now in the market which try to read in floor planning information as a part of the synthesis process and quickly estimate block placements.
+It would be nice if these tools generated their own floor plan.

 2. Post placement/Global route: